dropbox/AffectedModuleDetector/README.md

 A Gradle Plugin to determine which modules were affected by a set of files in a commit.
 One use case for this plugin is for developers who would like to only run tests in modules which have changed in a given commit.

-**NOTE:** We're still putting the finishing touches on this and have not published a release yet.
-We'll update this when we have a version ready for consumption.

 ## Overview

 The AffectedModuleDetector will look at the last commit and determine which files have changed, it will then build a dependency graph of all the modules in the project.
 The detector exposes a set of APIs which can be used to determine whether a module was considered affected.